Arnold Campbell: Milwaukee Mustangs (second stint)

 He had a second stint with the Mustangs in 1995; he played seven games and had six tackles and a sack.
 He also had a blocked kick, his second of the season.

-1996 Season

 In 1996 he played 14 games, the most of any season of his career.
 He had 12 tackles and five sacks; Campbell had eight passes defended also.

-1997 Season

 His final season was in 1997; he played 14 games again and had 15 tackles.
 He also had a sack and a fumble recovery.